anibalrojosan/breast-cancer-mlops-workflow/README.md

     & ".\tests\integration\powershell_test.ps1"
     ```

-    (Ensure the Flask API is running locally as described in step 6 under "Setup and Run" before running these scripts.)
+    (Ensure the Flask API is running locally as described in the 'Run the Flask API locally' step under 'Running tests' before running these scripts.)

     **Expected Output:**
     ```json